-These five states had the strongest housing economies in the third quarter of 2021:
+These five states had the strongest housing economies in the first quarter of 2022:

 - Utah.
-Its home values jumped 30 percent in the 12-month period that ended Sept.
-30, second-best among U.S. states, according to the Federal Housing Finance Agency.
-Utah posted the second-strongest unemployment rate in the nation in June 2021, according to a Bankrate analysis of Labor Department data.
+Its home values jumped 26.8 percent in the 12-month period that ended March 31, third-best among U.S. states, according to the Federal Housing Finance Agency.
+Utah posted the lowest unemployment rate in the nation in March 2022, according to a Bankrate analysis of Labor Department data.
 What’s more, Utah’s tax burden is among the lowest in the nation, according to the Tax Foundation.

 - Arizona.
-Home values surged 28 percent, and few homeowners have fallen behind on their loans.
+Home values surged 28 percent, best in the nation, and few homeowners have fallen behind on their loans.

-- Washington.
-Home values are up 21 percent, job growth is surging and few borrowers are past due.
+- Tennessee.
+Home values are up 26 percent, job growth is strong and cost of living is moderate.

 Homebuyers seek affordability, space